Klipper3d/klipper/README.md

 ## Modifications

-The scope of modifications is limited to adding support for DGUS touchscreens.
+The scope of modifications is limited to adding support for DWIN T5UID1 touchscreens.
 This feature is only available for AVR/LPC176X micro-controllers and it needs to be configured before compilation.